CamCove-Crichton/transporter/README.md

 - Added in a function to update the google worksheet so when the user data has been collected, it will be updated in the google sheet
 - Added in a function for the user to input the order number data, and will then validate it
 - Added validation for the order number input to check that order number consists of 5 numbers and that the input is an integer.
 It will repeat the request for input until the input is valid
+- Created a main function to call all the functions that are required when the program is run
+- Added in a function for the user to input the size of truck that is required for the job